ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

-## Listonomicon v2.x (WIP not released)
+## Listonomicon v2.6 (WIP not released)

 Save Safe?
 No - but you can use OLD_Listo MMM Patch to keep a current save going.
 Everyone else should use NEW_Listo MMM Patch.

 **Combat Extender**

-1. More entries/additions to CX config for EO, VUE, MMM, and MTM encounters.
+1. More entries/additions to CX config for EO, MMM, and MTM encounters.
 MTM slowly getting closer to not disrupting early Act 1 flow.
+Listo is designed for EO, MMM, and VUE to work together very well; MTM is an OPTIONAL MOD, that can and will create awkward situations where it overlaps other mods.
+But if you love combat, it's an option.
 2. Reduced enemy HP across the board.
 Bosses reduced slightly, mooks most effected.
 3. Auntie Ethel is now a more daunting foe.
 4. Auntie Ethel has invested in the safety and wellbeing of Mayrina.
 And her suffering.